-The Socialist Equality Party (SEP) has opposed the efforts of the Obama administration, assisted by the Labor government in Australia, to railroad Assange into jail through baseless sex charges in Sweden and an espionage case being prepared in Washington.
+The Socialist Equality Party (SEP) has opposed the efforts of the Obama administration, assisted by the Labor government in Australia, to railroad Assange into jail through baseless sexual misconduct allegations in Sweden and an espionage case being prepared in Washington.
 We have sought to mobilise the working class in Australia and internationally against his persecution.

 However our long-standing defence of Assange against a state frame-up does not obligate us to support his senate candidacy or his newly formed political party.

 Principled socialist politics is not based on personalities but on the interests of the working class.
 We evaluate parties and the candidates who represent them on the basis of their political history, program and class orientation.
 Proceeding from these criteria, political support cannot be extended by the SEP to the WikiLeaks Party, which has been formed around Julian Assange’s person.
 To the extent that the WLP has attempted to formulate its programmatic demands, it remains within the framework of bourgeois-reformist parliamentary politics.